jdi-docs/jdi-light/source/includes/_theory.md

 Composite elements represent webpages or webpage sections and are mainly used as containers for elements and actions.
 Typical examples of Composite elements are `WebPage` and `Section`.

-Composite elements can also have a locator that defines a context for all elements inside.
-This means that all elements in composite element will be searched relatively under this locator.
+Composite elements can also have a locator that defines a context for all elements within them.
+This means that all elements in a composite element will be searched relatively under this locator.

 Composite elements might have predefined actions like `fill`, `submit` and `check` for `Form`, or `open()`, `checkOpened()` for `WebPage`.

-Remember that you can create your own Composite elements with JDI Light when you need to describe sections like Header, Navigation Bar, Footer, Sidebar, Advertisement Section or the main part of the page.</br>
+Remember that you can create your own Composite elements with JDI Light when you need to describe sections like Header, Navigation Bar, Footer, Sidebar, Advertisement Section or the main section of a page.</br>

 In JDI we have the following Composite elements: